Entitlements

 Which Income Types Attract Social Charges — and at What Rate

-Investment Income — 18.6%
+Investment income (dividends, interest, capital gains) — 18.6%

-Rental Income — 17.2%
+Rental income — 17.2%

 Employment Income — 9.7%